kisangkay/Milestone2_Group62/Software Design Document.md

 All Key Events Flowchart:
 ![Flowchart all key events](./Flowcharts/Software_design_flowchart.png)

+## <span style="color:red">Changes to Flow Chart Diagram: </span>

+- <span style="color:red"> Added the final feature number 5  that is the Nutritional Comparison Filter, which takes in the nutrition name, and the input of the two or three food names that will be processed to generate a bar graph showing a visual comparison of the two or three.

 # 3.2	System Components
 The system components of the Nutrient Analyzer system covered in this section are: